juxor/afaq/markdown/secJ4.md

 to wrestle at least part of the power over their own lives away from the managers, state officials and so on who currently have it and exercise it themselves.
 This is, by its very nature, anarchistic and libertarian.
-Thus we find politicians and, of course, managers and property owners, often denouncing strikes and other forms of direct action.
+Thus we find politicians, managers and property owners denouncing strikes and other forms of direct action.
 This is logical.
 As direct action challenges the real power-holders in society and because, if carried to its logical conclusion, it would remove them, social struggle and direct action can be considered in essence a revolutionary process.

 Moreover, the very act of using direct action suggests a transformation within the people using it. _"Direct action's very powers to fertilise,"_ argued